-Large firms are able to enjoy freight concession from railways and road transport.
-Because a large firm uses it s own transport means and large vehicles, the per unit transport costs would fall.
-Similar, a large firm can also have its own storage godowns and can save storage costs.
+Large firms are able to enjoy freight concession from railways and road transport as its uses its own transport means and large vehicles which results in the fall of per unit transport costs.
+Similarly, a large firm can also have its own storage godowns and can save storage costs.